-- 5. In accordance with Rule 4 of Tariff Rules, the tariff petition was admitted by the Authority on January 24, 2019.
+- 5. In accordance with Rule 4 of Tariff Rules, the tariff petition was admitted by the Authority on February 22, 2019.
 Notice of Admission & Hearing was published in the daily national newspapers on March 07, 2019 stating hearing date as March 26, 2019 while also providing salient features of the petition, issues framed for hearing and invitation for filing comments/intervention request from the interested parties.
 Individual Notices of Admission and Hearing were sent to the stakeholders, considered relevant by NEPRA, and to the petitioner on March 11, 2019 for participation in the hearing.
 Tariff petition and Notice of Admission & Hearing were also hosted on NEPRA's website for information of general public. - 6.
-Following issues were framed by the Authority for the hearing: - Whether the claimed EPC cost is competitive, comparative and based on the firm and final agreement(s)? and - Whether the NEPRA (Selection of EPC Contractor by IPPs) Guidelines, 2017 have been fully complied with? - Whether the claimed Non-EPC cost is justified?
-Also provide justification for land requirement as claimed by the petitioner? - Whether the claimed O&M costs are justified? - Whether the claimed insurance during operation cost is justified? - Whether the claimed return on equity is justified? - Whether the claimed financing/debt terms are justified? - Whether the claimed annual energy generation and corresponding plant capacity factor are reasonable and justified? - Whether the petitioner's proposed solar modules technology satisfies the international standards of quality and operation? - Whether the claimed construction period is justified? - Whether the project grid interconnection study is approved by the relevant organization(s) and whether NTDCL has issued power evacuation certificate?
+Following issues were framed by the Authority for the hearing: - Whether the claimed EPC cost is competitive, comparative and based on the firm and final agreement(s)? and - Whether the NEPRA (Selection of EPC Contractor by IPPs) Guidelines, 2017 have been fully complied with? - Whether the details provided for Non-EPC cost are sufficient and claimed Non-EPC cost is justified?
+Also provide justification for land requirement as claimed by the petitioner? - Whether the claimed O&M costs are justified? - Whether the claimed insurance during operation cost is justified? - Whether the claimed return on equity is justified? - Whether the claimed financing/debt terms are justified? - Whether the claimed annual energy generation and corresponding plant capacity factor are reasonable and justified? - Whether the petitioner's proposed solar modules technology satisfies the international standards of quality and operation? - Whether the claimed construction period is justified? - Whether the project grid interconnection study is approved by the relevant organization(s) and whether NTDCL has issued power evacuation certificate? - Any other issue with the approval of the Authority